shaokun91/shaokun91.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am currently a principal research scientist and AI Agent team lead at Huawei London Research Centre, working with [Prof. Jun Wang](https://scholar.google.com/citations?user=wIE1tY4AAAAJ&hl=en) and [Prof. Jianye Hao](https://scholar.google.com/citations?user=FCJVUYgAAAAJ&hl=en), focusing on AI Agent, reinforcement learning, and multi-agent systems, with applications in search, mobile devices, game AI, autonomous driving, recommendation systems, and related domains.
+I am a Principal Research Scientist and AI Agent Team Lead at the Huawei London Research Centre, collaborating with [Prof. Jun Wang](https://scholar.google.com/citations?user=wIE1tY4AAAAJ&hl=en) and [Prof. Jianye Hao](https://scholar.google.com/citations?user=FCJVUYgAAAAJ&hl=en).
+My research focuses on LLM-based AI Agent, reinforcement learning, and multi-agent systems, with applications in AI Search, GUI Agent, Game AI, Autonomous Driving, Recommendation Systems, and so on.

-Previously, I got my Ph.D. in Artificial Intelligence from the Institute of Automation, Chinese Academy of Sciences in 2019, where I worked with [Prof. Dongbin Zhao](https://scholar.google.com/citations?user=RxvYlNQAAAAJ&hl=en) on reinforcement learning and multi-agent system.
+I received my Ph.D. in Artificial Intelligence in 2019 from the Institute of Automation, Chinese Academy of Sciences (advisor: [Prof. Dongbin

-I am recruiting research scientists/research engineers/research interns working on AI Agent, reinforcement learning and foundation models in UK and China.
+Zhao](https://scholar.google.com/citations?user=RxvYlNQAAAAJ&hl=en)), where my work centered on reinforcement learning and multi-agent systems.

+I am actively seeking Research Scientists, Research Engineers, and Research Interns to join my team in the UK and China.
+Candidates with expertise in AI Agents, reinforcement learning, or foundation models are encouraged to apply.

 <!--
 A data-driven personal website